-(2) Noble Corporation (NE) and Gulf Island Fabrication, Inc. (GIFI) were added to the industry peer group used to benchmark 2014 executive compensation as a result of the peer group review performed by PMP in late 2013.
+(1) For 2014 and future years, Noble Corporation (NE) and Gulf Island Fabrication, Inc. (GIFI) were added to the industry peer group used to benchmark executive compensation as a result of the peer group review performed by PMP in late 2013.

-When establishing executive compensation to be paid in 2013 and 2014, the compensation committee considered competitive market data of our Direct Peer Group, in addition to our Industry Peer Group.
-The companies included in the Direct Peer Group used to benchmark 2013 and 2014 executive compensation consisted of the following:
+When establishing executive compensation to be paid in 2014 and 2015, the compensation committee considered competitive market data of our Direct Peer Group, in addition to our Industry Peer Group.
+The companies included in the Direct Peer Group used to benchmark 2014 and 2015 executive compensation consisted of the following:

-Direct Peer Group Used to Benchmark Executive Compensation Gulfmark Offshore Inc. (GLF) Tidewater Inc. (TDW) Seacor Holdings Inc. (CKH)
+Direct Peer Group Used to Benchmark Executive Compensation

+Gulfmark Offshore Inc. (GLF) Tidewater Inc. (TDW) Seacor Holdings Inc. (CKH)

-In 2013, total annual cash compensation, which consists of base salary, short-term cash incentive compensation and cash bonuses, was targeted between the sixtieth and seventy-fifth percentiles of the Industry Peer Group.
-Actual total annual cash compensation for 2013 fell between the sixtieth and seventy-fifth percentile of the Industry Peer Group for our named executive officers taken as a group.
-In prior years, our named executive officers had the potential to earn equity incentive compensation at or above the seventy-fifth percentile of the Industry Peer Group.
-The equity incentive compensation awarded by our compensation committee fell between the sixtieth and seventy-fifth percentile for our named executive officers taken as a group in 2013.
+In 2014, total annual cash compensation, which consists of base salary, short-term cash incentive compensation and cash bonuses, was targeted between the sixtieth and seventy-fifth percentiles of the Industry Peer Group.
+In prior years, our named executive officers had the potential to earn equity incentive compensation at or above the seventy-fifth percentile of the Industry Peer Group, which is where they were for the 2014 grants.
+The total direct compensation awarded by our compensation committee fell between the sixtieth and seventy-fifth percentile for our named executive officers taken as a group in 2014.
+However, it is noteworthy that some equity incentive compensation that is awarded may not be earned if performance targets are not achieved by the vesting date.
+Additionally, the Company's stock price has been historically volatile.
+There is frequently a significant difference, both positive and negative, between the value of an award at the grant date and its value upon vesting.
 We utilize a standard set of assumptions applied to the Black-Scholes model during the benchmarking process.
 The assumptions (term, volatility, dividend yield, and interest rate) are derived from information found in our Grants of Plan-Based Awards Table and those of the companies that comprise our Industry Peer Group.

 While our Industry Peer Group and Direct Peer Group are used by our compensation committee to benchmark overall compensation levels, our Direct Peer Group is not used for benchmarking.
-That peer group is used as a point of reference against which the Company's performance is measured for the purpose of establishing certain relative performance targets used to award short and long-term incentive compensation.
+Our Direct Peer Group is used as a point of reference against which the Company's performance is measured for the purpose of establishing certain relative performance targets used to award short and long-term incentive compensation.